masogit/amb-doc/docs/features/viewer.md

 ### Table
 - Header: Fields name and order by
-    - Fields name will display alias name (that defined in view) instead of fields' original label
+    - Fields name will display alias name (that defined in view) instead of fields' original label.
-    - Click fields name will display ascent or descend icon, and query records from back end
+    - Clicking fields name will display ascent or descend icon, and query records from back end.
 - Column
-    - Default display 5 columns
+    - By default, 5 columns are displayed.
-    - Click a record to show detail
+    - Click a record to show detail.

+If you scroll down to the bottom, it automatically gets the data of the next page.

 ![Viewer screen shot](img/viewer1.png)

 ### Detail
-When user click a record, there will be a popup window from right side.
+When a user clicks a record, there will be a popup window from the right side.
 In this window, all fields defined in view will be displayed vertically.
-And all 1-M links defined in view will be displayed as a Tab page.
+And all 1-M links defined in the view will be displayed as a Tab page.
 - Display all fields
 - Display sub links

 ![Viewer screen shot](img/detail1.png)

 ### Distribution
-AM Browser Viewer provided a colorful and bright distribution graph to display group by statistics.
-It also provided a fast group by and filter functions.
+AM Browser Viewer provides a colorful and bright distribution graph to display group by statistics.
+It also provides a fast group by and filter functions.

 - Distribution Graph
     - Horizontal (default)